Disclaimer: This resource provides information, not advice. Please read the full disclaimer at the end of this resource.

 Some symptoms associated with COVID-19 (such as tiredness and aches/pains) can be side-effects of some medications.
 Having these symptoms on their own does not necessarily mean you have COVID-19.

-The main symptoms of COVID-19 are fever and a new, continuous, dry cough.
-If you are having such symptoms, do follow the government and NHS advice.
+Visit the NHS website for information on what to do if you have symptoms of COVID-19.
 The NHS has set up a special service called NHS 111 online where you can check if you have COVID-19 symptoms.
 You can also contact your doctor or a health professional involved in your care for help and advice.

 The mental health charity Mind provides some useful information about side effects of medications for mental health.
 Rethink is another charity which also provides useful information about medication.